danielwegener/logback-kafka-appender/README.md

 public class MyEncoder extends KafkaMessageEncoderBase<ILoggingEvent> { //...
 ```

-You may also extend The `KafkaMessageEncoderBase` class that already implements the `ContextAware` and `Lifecycle` interfaces.
+You may also extend The `KafkaMessageEncoderBase` class that already implements the `ContextAware` and `Lifecycle` interfaces
+and thus allows accessing the appender configuration and work with its lifecycle.

 ## Keying strategies / Partitioning